 Our products and services have not changed much despite a few things here and there.
 If you've been on one of our tours before you can expect the same comprehensive food and wine experience, with a couple of adaptations.

-Many cellar doors limited the numbers of patrons we can bring to them at any time and Xanadu’s fabulous restaurant, where our Full Day Gourmet Wine & Dine Tour visits for lunch (see menu here) understandably made the decision to close two days of the week, both of which required us to adjust the itinerary and availability of our tours.
+Many cellar doors limited the numbers of patrons we can bring to them at any time and Xanadu’s fabulous restaurant, where our Full Day Gourmet Wine & Dine Tour visits for lunch (we update the current menu on our home page and on our Full Day Gourmet Wine & Dine Tour pages) made the decision to close two days of the week, which required us to adjust the itinerary and availability of our tours.
 In addition to meeting all training and regulatory requirements, we introduced individual cheese platters for our patrons to enjoy singularly, rather than as a shared platter, and allowed extra time across our schedules to ensure all safety obligations were met, behind the scenes and on the day of each tour.

 With limited numbers still allowed in cellar doors and some venues offering only seated tastings that need to be booked in advance, it’s great to know there is still a VIP place for you to enjoy wine tasting as a guest with an experienced operator like Margaret River Tours.